carwiz/Cars-Inventory-Task/README.md

 # Cars Inventory Task
 Welcome to the Cars Inventory application exam.
-This app is simple web application that allows customers to manage their cars inventory, with an easy, user friendly interface.
+This app is simple and responsive web application that allows customers to manage their cars inventory, with an easy, user friendly interface.

 Your technological stack will be:
 * Frontend: React.js